Dark CrazyHouse

 Opponent moves are displayed as question marks (however, they are appended with '+' and '#' for check and mate).

-2. Dark CrazyHouse fog of war examples
+Dark CrazyHouse fog of war examples

 To make visibility rules more clear, here are a few examples.

-The board on the beginning of the game (white player view)
+The board on the beginning of the game (white player view).

-Another board after a few initial moves, no capture yet (note how white pieces make some squares visible)
+Another board after a few initial moves, no capture yet (note how white pieces make some squares visible).

-Some captures were made, white has bishop at hand - so all empty squares are visible
+Some captures were made, white has bishop at hand - so all empty squares are visible.

-White has only pawn at hand, so the empty squares on the last rank are not visible (in the game from which the diagram was taken only four black pieces were at the last rank at this moment)
+White has only pawn at hand, so the empty squares on the last rank are not visible (in the game from which the diagram was taken only four black pieces were at the last rank at this moment).

-3. Hints
+Hints

 If you never played CrazyHouse, play a few games of it, to familiarize with piece drop concept, and general game strategy and tactics.
-Dark CrazyHouse adds some uncertaincy, but in general follows the CrazyHouse rules and playing style.
+Dark CrazyHouse adds some uncertainty, but in general follows the CrazyHouse rules and playing style.

 Pay attention not only to the board state before your move, but also after it.
 Something interesting could be visible only then.
 So, when you visit the game after opponent move, navigate half-move back to verify the board state at this moment.

 While having a piece at hand, you see all the opponent moves (you do not see the pieces, but if you see that something moved from f6 to g4, it is not hard to guess which piece it is).
 Therefore it make sense to always have some piece at hand.
 Of course the same applies to the opponent.
-So, in particular, it is important opening decision, whether to exchange something quickly (and, de facto play the open game where both sides know the opponent moves and position), or to avoid exchanges for some time (and be able to organize the pieces in a way for some time uknown for the opponent).
+So, in particular, it is important opening decision, whether to exchange something quickly (and, de facto play the open game where both sides know the opponent moves and position), or to avoid exchanges for some time (and be able to organize the pieces in a way for some time unknown for the opponent).

 If you have only pawn at hand, then empty squares at the first and the last rank are not visible.
-This also means, that if your opponent captured only pawn(s), he or she does not see any moves on the backrank (and, for instance, he is not sure whether you castled, and in which direction).
+This also means, that if your opponent captured only pawn(s), he or she does not see any moves on the back rank (and, for instance, he is not sure whether you castled, and in which direction).

 With some care (and if the game last long enough), you should be able to guess most (or all) enemy piece positions.
 Do not fall into the trap of thinking that this is main purpose of the game!
 Even if you know everything about opponent pieces, there is still difficult game to be played (CrazyHouse is by far not a trivial game).